Kesari (2019 film): Box office

 Kesari opened with collection of ₹210.6 million on its first day.
 The collection of extended weekend of the film is ₹780.7 million, which was the highest opening weekend collection of 2019 for Bollywood films released till May.
-Its domestic gross was ₹182.30 crore and overseas gross ₹24.79 crore.
+It's domestic gross was ₹182.30 crore and overseas gross ₹24.79 crore.
 It has grossed ₹207.09 crore worldwide.
 The film grossed over ₹100 crore worldwide in its opening weekend.
 It became the fastest ₹100 crore earning film in domestic net in 2019 for Bollywood films released till May.
 It eventually grossed over ₹200 crore worldwide in its fourth week.